Asbestos Management Standard

 7. University members will be informed and trained appropriately for their role so they understand relevant University asbestos management protocols.

-8. The University will not procure buildings, property, products, plant and machinery that contain asbestos material, unless a risk assessment is undertaken and approved by the Health, Safety, and Wellbeing Committee.
+8. The University will not procure buildings, property, products, plant and machinery that contain asbestos material, unless a risk assessment is undertaken and approved by the Asbestos Advisory Group and is managed in accordance with University asbestos policy.

 9. All spaces owned or leased by or to the University, as well as plant and machinery, will be checked, by a suitably qualified and experienced person, to identify the presence or absence of asbestos material.
 Note: Identifying asbestos material may include presuming asbestos material to be present.